AppImage/docs.appimage.org/source/introduction/concepts.rst

 One app = one file
 -------------------

 AppImages are simple to understand.
 Every AppImage is a regular file, and every AppImage contains exactly one app with all its dependencies.
-Once the AppImage is :ref:`made executable <download-make-executable-run>`, a user can just run it, either by double clicking it in their desktop environment's file manager, by running it from the console etc.
+Once the AppImage is :ref:`made executable <ref-download-make-executable-run>`, a user can just run it, either by double clicking it in their desktop environment's file manager, by running it from the console etc.

 .. _no-external-dependencies: